panzi/verify-ehc/README.md

                         AT, CH, DE, NL, SE

   CH_TOKEN            Downloading the Swiss (CH) trust list and root certificate
-                      needs the environment variable CH_TOKEN set to a bearer token that can be found in the BIT's Android CovidCertificate app APK.
+                      requires the environment variable CH_TOKEN set to a bearer token that can be found in the BIT's Android CovidCertificate app APK.
 See also:
                       https://github.com/cn-uofbasel/ch-dcc-keys

-  FR_TOKEN            Downloading the French (FR) trust list needs the
+  FR_TOKEN            Downloading the French (FR) trust list requires the
                       environment variable FR_TOKEN set to a bearer token that can be found in the TousAntiCovid Verif app.
 See also
                       token_lite:
                       https://gitlab.inria.fr/tousanticovid-verif/tousanticovid-verif-ios/-/blob/master/Anticovid%20Verify/resources/prod/prod.plist

-  NO_TOKEN            Downloading the Norwegian (NO) trust list needs the
+  NO_TOKEN            Downloading the Norwegian (NO) trust list requires the
                       environment variable NO_TOKEN set to an AuthorizationHeader string that can be found in the Kontroll av koronasertifikat app APK.
 See also: